freakfr0/TitanAdmin/README.md

 TitanAdmin is distributed under the [MIT License](LICENSE).

 ## Thank you!
 I really appreciate all kinds of feedback and contributions.
-Thanks for using and supporting Quasar!
+Thanks for using and supporting TitanAdmin !